Jthao24/jthao_phpcrudecrud/phpcrudecrud_deployment.md

 3. Lastly, go and check the browser using the IP address of the Virtual Machine.
 Make sure that it works and play around with it.

 ### Section 10
-To make sure that the application is running and working correctly, run some system tests, for example run a functionality test and make sure that each feature is working according to the requirements.
-Another example could be a performance test which will check how the application is running and working while multiple users use the application.
+To make sure that the application is running and working correctly, run some system tests; for example run a functionality test and make sure that each feature is working according to the requirements.
+Another example of a system test could be a performance test which will check how the application is running and working while multiple users use the application.